stoiveyp/Alexa.NET.RequestHandlers/README.md

 }
 ```

-The way this works is that when brought together in (a pipeline)[#pipeline] and a request is processed, each of the request handlers has its `CanHandle` method executed in declaration order.
+The way this works is that when brought together in a pipeline and a request is processed, each of the request handlers has its `CanHandle` method executed in declaration order.
 The first handler that returns true is selected, and the handler is given the request.

 Here's a couple of examples of a request handler